SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Cash and cash equivalents

 The Company considers all highly liquid instruments purchased with an original maturity date of three months or less to be cash equivalents.
-At December 31, 2018, the Company did not hold any cash equivalents.
+As of December 31, 2021, the Company did not hold any cash equivalents.

 Receivables and allowance for doubtful accounts